jameshughes89/cs102/src/site/topics/collections/collections.rst

 --------

 * If our systems are large, we may start to have multiple levels, or, *layers*, of abstraction
-* If this is the case, we may want to group our components and restrict how our layers of abstraction interact
+* If this is the case, one may want to group components and restrict how our layers of abstraction interact

-* In real life, we can play the layers game
+* Often we do this in real life too

     * Tell me how to cook pasta?

         * Boil salted water and then add pasta

     * Tell me in more detail

         * Get a pot, fill with water, put on stove, and ....

     * ...
     * ...
     * ...

     * Tell me in more detail

         * Neurons start to fire and muscles contract...

-    * MORE DETAIL
+    * More detail please

         * Ion pumps and ....

 * The point is, it's `turtles all the way down <https://en.wikipedia.org/wiki/Infinite_regress>`_
-* If I want to make pasta for dinner, I don't care, and I don't want to care about ion pumps
+* If I want to make pasta for dinner, I don't want to care about ion pumps

+    * Fortunately there are several layers between cooking pasta and the polarity of particles

 Data Structures